updated 12/9/2013

 Concerned Citizens of Cattaraugus County, Inc.

+Modern wind turbines generate slightly more than 100 decibels at a distance of about 300 feet.
 Wind developers acknowledge that their projects will emit at least 45 decibels (dBA) of sound at least a half-mile away.
-They commonly adopt an approach to noise assessment that leads to the conclusions that background sound levels are around 45 dBA, wind sound will mask turbine noise, and total noise impacts will be insignificant for nearly everyone within one mile of a wind farm project.
+They commonly adopt an approach to noise assessment that leads to the conclusions that background sound levels are around 45 dBA, wind noiseof rustling trees and brush will mask turbine noise, and total noise impacts will be insignificant for nearly everyone.
 Each of these conclusions relies on a novel approach to acoustics and cannot be sustained on professional grounds.
 Towns that have permitted a wind farm based on this approach find that subsequent operations generate a level of complaints the developer’s model was unable to predict.
 This is the consequence of flawed and biased modeling methods.

 Most communities doing their homework have concluded that in order to protect residents from chronic noise, sleeplessness, and the adverse health impacts that result from sleeplessness, setbacks need to be more than one mile from homes, and noise needs to be limited to no more than 6 dBA above the existing background sound level.
 Here are resources many smart towns rely on.